wilcoxen-courses/e300-ny-attain/README.md

 1. Use Save As to save the project in the GitHub directory for the assignment under the name `'attain'`.
-The extension `'.gqz'` will be added automatically; if you're using an older version of QGIS the extension may be different.
-Be sure it ends up in the directory for the assignment so it will be pushed correctly.
-Also, .
+The extension `'.gqz'` will be added automatically (if you're using an older version of QGIS it may be different).
+Be sure the file ends up in the directory for the assignment so it will be pushed correctly.

 1. Add county name labels and turn on the text buffer around the name.